Hemel Hempstead railway station

-Hemel Hempstead railway station lies in Boxmoor, on the western edge of the town of Hemel Hempstead, Hertfordshire, England.
-It is located 24+1/2 mi north-west of London Euston on the West Coast Main Line.
-The station is managed by London Northwestern Railway, who operate all train services from the station.
+Hemel Hempstead railway station lies in Boxmoor, on the western edge of the town of Hemel Hempstead, in Hertfordshire, England.
+It is located 24+1/2 mi north-west of on the West Coast Main Line.
+The station is managed by London Northwestern Railway, which also operates all services from the station.
+There are four full-length (12-car) through platforms and one disused south-facing bay on the slow lines.